venetucci/personal-website/_pages/about.md

 These are little threads that I like to pull at.
 The notes below aren't meant to be comprehensive or necessarily comprehensible, and may change over time.

-### Openness as a response to gatekeeping or injustice
+### Openness as a response to gatekeeping or perceived injustice

 When specific abstract concepts like egalitarianism, openness, collaboration, and connection become synonymous with specific physical spaces or interactions and activities.